2022 New York City Subway attack: Attack

 Some victims disembarked at the 36th Street station after the attack.

 At 6:15 a.m.
-EDT on April 12, 2022, video surveillance captured footage of a man matching James' description, who left a U-Haul van two blocks from a train station on the same subway line where the attack took place.
+EDT on April 12, 2022, video surveillance captured footage of a man matching James' description, who left a U-Haul Chevrolet Express van two blocks from a train station on the same subway line where the attack took place.

 At 8:24 a.m., multiple people were shot on a northbound N train on the New York City Subway in Sunset Park, Brooklyn.
 After the train left the 59th Street station on the Fourth Avenue Line, James put on a gas mask, threw two smoke grenades onto the floor of a train car, and opened fire with a Glock 17 9 mm handgun as the train approached the 36th Street station.
 He fired at least 33 shots and fled the scene after the attack.

 When the train stopped at 36th Street, the wounded passengers disembarked at the platform, and police were called to the station at 8:30 a.m.
 A passenger waiting for the subway claimed that he saw "calamity" when the subway door opened due to the smoke, blood, and screaming.
 Footage of the evacuation from the subway train was filmed by a passenger in an adjacent car and quickly published on social media and news sites.
 The footage depicted the chaos of the evacuation with many people helping injured passengers, shouting about details of the shooting, and requesting emergency services.

 An announcement by the conductor on the R train across the platform urged riders on the northbound platform to board that train.
 When the train arrived at the 25th Street station, it stayed put, and police officers instructed riders to leave the station.
 In response, many riders began running for the exits in a panic, injuring more people.
 Passengers from the train attended three injured people in one of the cars toward the front of the train.

 The New York City Fire Department (FDNY) arrived at the 36th Street station, initially responding to reports of smoke in the station.